adromero/cyber-kiosk/docs/DEVELOPMENT_LOG.md

 ### Current Status

 ✅ System monitor server installed and enabled
-✅ Dashboard updated with system stats panel
+✅ Dashboard displays live temperature in header
+✅ System status modal available on click
 ✅ Auto-start on boot configured
 ✅ Tested and verified working

-The dashboard is currently running on the Raspberry Pi touchscreen with live system statistics.
+The dashboard is currently running on the Raspberry Pi touchscreen with live temperature monitoring.